hdilab/hpm/README.md

 ## Experiment History

+### Experiment #28
+- Improve the character level accuracy of EXP-26
+- Use kWTA for continuous embedding in hidden layers instead of ReLU

 ### Experiment #27
 - Improve the character level accuracy of EXP-26
-- Use kWTA in hidden layers instead of ReLU
+- Use kWTA for binary embedding in hidden layers instead of ReLU
+- Result: Binary embedding did not backpropagate

 ### Experiment #26
 - Use kWTA layer to build a sparse embedding